 How to Approach the NCLEX CAT Exam on Test Day

-The NCLEX isn't like traditional exams where everyone answers the same questions.
-It uses Computer Adaptive Testing (CAT), which tailors the exam to your ability in real time.
-This guide is about what to actually do on test day—how to pace yourself, why every question is supposed to feel hard, why exam length tells you nothing about passing, and how to stay calm.
+The NCLEX is a Computer Adaptive Test (CAT), so the test-day experience differs from a traditional fixed-form exam.
+This guide is about what to actually do on test day—how to pace yourself, why perceived difficulty and exam length are not result signals, and how to stay calm.
 It is the test-day companion to the algorithm theory.

 The 30-Second Primer (Then We Get Practical)